puzpuzpuz/node/doc/api/async_hooks.md

 Calling `asyncLocalStorage.disable()` is required before the `asyncLocalStorage` can be garbage collected.
-This does not apply to stores provided by the `asyncLocalStorage`, as those objects are garbage collected along with the corresponding async resource.
+This does not apply to stores provided by the `asyncLocalStorage`, as those objects are garbage collected along with the corresponding async resources.

 This method is to be used when the `asyncLocalStorage` is not in use anymore in the current process.